Patch Reef / Mangrove Snorkel

 - Snorkeling the Mangroves

-- Captain B will take you to the mangrove islands in the Backcountry.
-This is a unique ecosystem.
+- If the conditions are better for the Backcountry, and too rough on the oceanside, Captain Brian will take you to a mangrove island to snorkel around the mangrove roots and the fascinating ecosystem.
 See how the mangroves root and the fish and marine life that lives within them.
 See lobster, mangrove snappers, barracudas and rays.

 - Life Jacket

 - Wetsuit or rashguard (shorty rentals available $10 per)

 Snorkel gear if you have it.
 Sunscreen (reef safe), bathing suit, towel, rash guard shirt, long sleeve sun shirt, hat, neck gaiter, sunglasses, wind breaker, bandana, camera, personal water bottle and snacks.

 - A signed release waiver, and cash or credit card payment, is required prior to boarding.